 Subhas Chandra Pattanayak

-I have published this write-up in www.scribd.com.
-Yet I am putting it here for my esteemed readers, in context of the silent black-flag rally going on for last 34 days at Bhubaneswar demanding stoppage of official contravention of Orissa Official Language Act, 1954 and for necessary amendments to the Act to remove all obstacles for implementation thereof in keeping with the dreams of founding fathers of the State.
+I can say for sure that, Orissa’s emancipation lies in the success of the Silent Black-Flag Rally, which is going on for last 34 days at Bhubaneswar demanding stoppage of official contravention of Orissa Official Language Act, 1954 and for necessary amendments to the Act to remove all obstacles from implementation thereof in keeping with the dreams of founding fathers of the State.

-After extinguishing people’s fear for power, I had left Athgarh in pursuit of my profession, as Orissa High Court directed me to join my job as a journalist which I had lost under the Emergency, being a sharp reporter against blatant misrule.
+After extinguishing people’s fear for power, I had left Athgarh in pursuit of my profession, as Orissa High Court had directed me to join my job as a journalist, which I had lost under the Emergency, being a sharp reporter against blatant misrule.

-This method is now guiding the unique black flag campaign, we, in Bhasha Andolan, are leading for our mother tongue.
-Esteemed visitors, below is the gateway into the real freedom movement of Orissa:
+This method is now guiding the unique Black Flag campaign, we, in Bhasha Andolan, are leading for our mother tongue.